 Acquired in July 2023 through staking, the Bell Lake property consists of one claim totaling 2,225 ha.
 It is located within the northeast Athabasca Basin, approximately 55 km northwest of the McLean Lake Uranium Mine and Mill.
 Access is available from Provincial Highway #905, three kilometers to the west.
 The Athabasca sandstone cover is expected to be approximately 300 m thick based on nearby drilling; however, no historic drilling has been carried out within the property.
 Bell Lake is nine kilometers west of the recently discovered Hurricane Uranium Zone.
-Drilling in 2020 revealed high-grade mineralized intersections of $33.9\% U_3O_8$ over 8.5 m, including 57.1% U_3O_8 over 5.0 m.
+Drilling at the Hurricane Zone in 2020 revealed high-grade mineralized intersections of 33.9% $U_3O_8$ over 8.5 m, including 57.1% $U_3O_8$ over 5.0 m.